Anders-H/TerminalPixelMatrixLibrary/README.md

 Install-Package TerminalMatrix
 ```

+## Basic functionality

+For adding text to the terminal matrix, use the `WriteLine` method.
+To prompt the user, use the `Input` method.

 ## Limit text area

 When the text area is unlimited, the text terminal displays 25 lines of text.